Mercandj/mercanet/readme.md

 ### 2.b.
 If you do not trust the app developer

 - Read the code and the script
-- Be sure to have xode installed and `xcodebuild` available on your terminal
+- Be sure to have xcode installed and `xcodebuild` available on your terminal
-- Copy past the following lines in a mac terminal
+- Once you are confident, copy and paste the following lines in a mac terminal

 ```shell
 git clone https://github.com/Mercandj/mercanet.git # Get the sources